joshkraft/joshkraft-blog/_posts/2020-11-03-Github-Actions-for-Data-Collection.md

 However, data often needs to be gathered on a continuous basis.
 For example, a someone might be interested in gathering tweets about a certain topic on an hourly basis for analysis by stakeholders.
 The simplest approach would be to simply run the program on a laptop, hourly, and push the data into a repository somewhere.
 This can be a great starting point for data projects, but the dependence on the availability of your laptop introduces an unnecessary liability into the system.

-One way to eliminate this liability is to use a [cloud-based serverless computing](https://en.wikipedia.org/wiki/Serverless_computing) platform like [AWS Lambda](https://aws.amazon.com/lambda/) or [Google Cloud Functions](https://cloud.google.com/functions/docs/), which can be configured automatically run scripts (and move data) for a fee.
+One way to eliminate this liability is to use a [cloud-based serverless computing](https://en.wikipedia.org/wiki/Serverless_computing) platform like [AWS Lambda](https://aws.amazon.com/lambda/) or [Google Cloud Functions](https://cloud.google.com/functions/docs/), which can automatically run scripts (and move data) for a fee.
 These platforms are very reliable, and are often the best choice for complex data projects.

 Recall that one of the allures of generating your own datasets is the fact that it can much cheaper than simply purchasing a dataset.
 AWS Lambda and Google Cloud functions are great platforms, but are often overkill for small scale projects.
-In this post, I will propose a workflow that leverages [**Github Actions**](https://docs.github.com/en/free-pro-team@latest/actions) for small scale data collection projects, which <u>adds the benefits of cloud-based serverless computing without (necessarily) adding cost</u>.
+In this post, I will propose a workflow that leverages [Github Actions](https://docs.github.com/en/free-pro-team@latest/actions) for small scale data collection projects, which **adds the benefits of cloud-based serverless computing without (necessarily) adding cost**.

 > **Note**: AWS Lambda, Google Cloud Functions, and Github Actions all have both free and paid tiers, and could fill this use case.
 However, my experience is that Github Actions are a better choice for small scale projects due to the generosity of the free tier, ease of use, and close integration with Github, where a project's code is typically already living.